DumontGontran/Cocktail/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, install dependencies:

+### `npm install react react-dom react-router-dom react-scripts`

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`